 Conversely, if the employer offers its employees the possibility to work remotely from home, the employee who refuses to do so will not be entitled to claim payment of his/her salary and risks to be subject to dismissal.

-It should be noted that there are various insurances that cover damages related to forced closures linked to epidemics.
-However, these are voluntary private insurances (e.g. business interruption insurance, epidemic insurance), so each company must check individually whether it has insurance coverage in the specific case.
+In order to minimize their exposure, employers should consider resorting to short-time work or “reduced working time” (see more information here).
+There are also various insurances that cover damages related to forced closures linked to epidemics.
+However, as these are voluntary private insurances (e.g. business interruption insurance, epidemic insurance), each company must check individually whether it has insurance coverage in the specific case.

 4. Restrictions affecting service providers: What are the rights of self-employed individuals?

 Self-employed persons (as defined in art.
 12 of the Federal Act of 6 October 2000 on the General Part of the Law on Social Insurance) are not eligible for compensation based on short-time work.
-In order to correct the injustice that this represents for this sector of the economy – which is also severely struck by the restrictions put in place by the public authorities – the Federal Council has decided to set up a compensation scheme for these individuals.
-This scheme is based on the compensation scheme for loss of earnings, provided that the loss of earnings is not already compensated by another means (in particular by private insurance).
+In order to correct the injustice that this represents for this sector of the economy – which is also severely struck by the restrictions put in place by the public authorities – the Federal Council has decided to set up a specific COVID-19 compensation scheme for these individuals.
+This scheme is based on the compensation scheme for loss of earnings (covering 80% of the salary up to a maximum of CHF 196 per working day) and shall be granted only subsidiarily, i.e. provided that the loss of earnings is not already compensated by another means (in particular by private insurance).

-5. Vulnerable persons: What are the employer’s obligations?
+5. Persons at high risk: What are the employer’s obligations?

 When they amended the COVID-19 Ordinance 2 on 16 March 2020, the Federal Council included new provisions (art.
-10b and 10c) destined to offer vulnerable persons (persons aged 65 and over and persons suffering from serious illnesses) special protection.
-Such at-risk employees shall be given the possibility to remain at home (whereas other employees are currently not entitled to do so).
+10b and 10c) destined to offer persons at high risk (persons aged 65 and over and persons suffering from serious illnesses) special protection.
+As the content of these articles gave rise to discussion, they have been amended several times since then.